Kronera/CptS421AWWGr23/Docs/sprint_report_1.md

   * Improve consistency in version control and commit message conventions.

 ### Here are changes we plan to implement in the next sprint:
-  * Connect the front-end and back-end frameworks.
+  * Create the front-end and begin back-end frameworks.
   * Implement database models for users, stories, and events.
+  * begin backend and front-end on our figma prototype

 ---